Our Initiatives

 The Gladstone Globe and Digital Interactive Walkway has been funded by GEA, the Federal Government’s Regional Jobs and Investment Packages Program, the Gladstone Regional Council and Shell’s QGC business.

-Major Industry and GEA members interested in being included in The Globe, contact our IT Specialist: Jason on admin@gea.asn.au
+Major Industry and GEA members interested in being included in The Globe can contact info@gea.asn.au.

 Boost Your Business